|Kitty Hawk, NC|

 This is to argue for the rationality of theistic experiences.
 One can have “warrant” for the belief that such experiences are from God.
 But these experiences do not function as “proofs” of God’s existence.

 Non-discursive experiences, and experiences in general, cannot be caught in the steel nets of literal language.
 “Experience” qua experience has what French philosopher Paul Ricoeur has called a “surplus of meaning.”
 “Words” never capture all of experience.
-Never.
 All experiencing has a non-discursive quality.
-Here the relationship, if any, of words to experiencing leads to volumes of discussion in areas such as linguistic semantics and philosophy of language.
+Here the relationship of words to experiencing leads to volumes of discussion in areas such as linguistic semantics and philosophy of language.

-I believe that experience, not theory, breeds conviction.
+Experience, not theory, breeds conviction.
 Theorizing either for or against God is not as convincing as the sense of the presence of God or the sense of the absence of God.
-This is precisely why, in spite of all my previous and ongoing theoretical studies about God, I keep returning to my “conversion experience.”
+This is why I keep returning to my “conversion experience.”

 Among the God-experiences I consistently have are: